santi1234567/DeFi-evaluation-task/README.md

 This project consists of the development of a wrapper contract for the [Aave V2 lending pool](https://docs.aave.com/developers/v/2.0/).
 It was built as an InstaDapp Evaluation task.
 The assignment can be found in [Evaluation-Task.pdf](https://github.com/santi1234567/Instadapp-evaluation-task/blob/main/Evaluation-Task.pdf).

+I added the `sh rateMode ` parameter to the functions.
+The contract allows users to interact with the lending pool utilizing a collective collateral pool.

 For testing, a mainnet fork is used.
 The provider is Infura.

 ## Usage